 - content analyses of national mainstream mass-media and online media.

-Moreover, our research approach accounts for the fact that European solidarity is a complex phenomenon conditioned by specific circumstances.
-TransSOL takes a comparative perspective, examining the situation in different countries and with regard to distinct issue fields and target groups.
+Moreover, our research approach accounted for the fact that European solidarity is a complex phenomenon conditioned by specific circumstances.
+TransSOL took a comparative perspective, examining the situation in different countries and with regard to distinct issue fields and target groups.

-On the one hand, TransSOL differentiates between eight different European countries and measures cross-country solidarity in Denmark, France, Germany, Greece, Italy, Poland, Switzerland and the UK.
-This implies that each task of the project is conducted in parallel across all eight countries, allowing for systematic cross-country comparison.
+On the one hand, TransSOL differentiated between eight different European countries and measured cross-country solidarity in Denmark, France, Germany, Greece, Italy, Poland, Switzerland and the UK.
+This implied that each task of the project was conducted in parallel across all eight countries, allowing for systematic cross-country comparison.

-On the other hand, TransSOL aims to explore whether and how solidarity attitudes and practices vary between different target groups and areas.
-We will devote ourselves in particular to the unemployed, immigrants and refugees, and people with disabilities.
-The comparative approach allows us to understand better how and why solidarity varies across target groups at times of crisis.
+On the other hand, TransSOL aimed to explore whether and how solidarity attitudes and practices vary between different target groups and areas.
+We devoted ourselves in particular to the unemployed, immigrants and refugees, and people with disabilities.
+This comparative approach was the foundation to better understand how and why solidarity varies across target groups at times of crisis.